-Please refer to E-RUN: Error List for a listing of design-time and runtime errors, and suggestions for resolving them.
+Please refer to ERROR: Common E-Prime Error Numbers/Messages and Solutions for a listing of design-time and runtime errors, and suggestions for resolving them.

 A compile error occurs during the process of compiling.
 It is not a logical error, but a syntax error (e.g., incorrect number of parameters, typing mistake, etc.).
 In E-Studio, a compile error can arise after clicking the Generate or the Run button, selecting Generate or Run in the E-Run menu, or pressing CTRL+F7 for Generate and F7 for Run.

 After completing the process of compiling, a runtime error is an error thrown during program execution when a line in the script cannot be completed.
 For specific examples of runtime errors, refer to the table under Locating Errors below.
 A runtime error may arise after the experiment has been launched and the startup information has been accepted.
 The experiment begins to run, but E-Run terminates when the error is encountered in the script.
 If running from E-Studio, an error dialog is displayed announcing the cause of the runtime error.
 If running from E-Run, E- Run displays an error dialog and returns to E-Run upon dismissal, with the cursor placed in the script at the line where the error occurred.

 Spelling errors are the most common runtime errors in E-Studio.
 For example, the error below occurred due to the misspelling of an attribute (i.e., “Simulus” instead of “Stimulus”).

 When an error occurs, the error dialog displays the type of error (i.e., compile or runtime), the error description, and the location of the error in the script (i.e., line and column).
 If running from E-Studio, the Script window is automatically opened in E-Studio, and the cursor is placed at the line in the full script where the error was encountered.